I know your burning backlink question.

-The old times when all types of backlinks were considered good for SEO are long gone.
-For years, many webmasters relied on sloppy techniques, and used automated tools to build hundreds of backlinks every day.
+The old days when all types of backlinks were considered good for SEO are long gone.
+For years, many webmasters relied on sloppy techniques and used automated tools to build hundreds of backlinks every day.

 Trust no one